stefichjo/speranto/ghermanaj/en.md

 ### Strong Verbs

 The stem vowel of strong verbs changes.
-The past participle of strong verbs ends in *-en*.
+The past participle of strong verbs ends in *-en* ...

 | | | |
 |-|-|-|